XilefTremb/NautilusSW/README.md

   - "Ctrl + 0" to write
   - "Ctrl + X" to exit

+Once you changed the bashrc, create a new terminal and run the source for ardu_ws and source for nautilus_ws and then you are ready.

 Now you have a correctly built environment.
 To run the simulation, you simply need to run this command :
   - "ros2 launch nautilus_bringup orca_comp.launch.py"